May 2021

 • A new Experiments page that centralizes experiment discovery and management.

-• AutoML, a way to automatically generate ML models from data and accelerate the path to production.
+• Mosaic AutoML, a way to automatically generate ML models from data and accelerate the path to production.

 • Feature Store, a way to catalog ML features and make them available for training and serving, increasing reuse.
 With a data-lineage–based feature search that leverages automatically-logged data sources, you can make features available for training and serving with simplified model deployment that doesn’t require changes to the client application.

-For details, see AI and Machine Learning on Databricks.
+For details, see AI and machine learning on Databricks.

 Additional instance types and more local SSD support